-Essay to accompany the exhibition Jaime Angelopoulos: Act Naturally, held June 30 to October 22, 2017 in the Carnegie Room, and June 30 to October 1, 2017 in the Massie Family Sculpture Courtyard, at the MacLaren Art Centre, Barrie, curated by Renée van der Avoird. © MacLaren Art Centre in collaboration with the individual contributors, 2017.
-All rights reserved.
+Publication to accompany the exhibition Jaime Angelopoulos: Act Naturally, held June 30 to October 22, 2017 in The Carnegie Room and June 30 to October 1 in the Massie Family Sculpture Courtyard at the MacLaren Art Centre, Barrie, curated by Renée van der Avoird. © MacLaren Art Centre in collaboration with the individual contributors, 2017.